5 Keys to Developing Professional Connections

 Key 3 – Be passionate

 One of the top criteria that a Board Chair looks for in successful board candidates is passion.
-Board chairs are passionate about three things: their contribution to their board, what the organization does and what the organization is.
+Board chairs are passionate about three things: their contribution to their board, what the organization does, and what the organization is.
 They, in turn, look for and connect with people who share their or similar passions.

 So, what exactly should you be passionate about?
 The truth is, it doesn’t really matter.
-I have seen an inexperienced but extremely passionate board member soften the most formidable board chairs.
+I have seen an inexperienced but extremely passionate board candidate soften the most formidable board chairs.
 Whether your passion is for board service, the organization, the industry, what you do outside of work, or what you have to contribute, any of them can appeal to the right listener.
 Success lies in knowing what you are passionate about and how to articulate it.

 Key 4 – Get your mantra right